WJWH/hPushover/README.md

 =========

-Using this library you can send push messages to any Android or Apple device that has the Pushover app installed.
+Use this library to send push messages to any Android or Apple device that has the Pushover app installed.
+Also see the haddock generated documentation in the /dist/doc folder.

 Example:
 ```